Articles:

 Server rejection – the mail server permanently rejects emails, etc.

-2. Soft bounce
+2. Temporary bounce (Soft Bounce)

 -

-Overflowing mailbox — the recipient has run out of space
+Mailbox full – the recipient has run out of space

 -